EerikSaksi/stat_buff/timelog.md

   I have realized that React Native isn't as easy as Expo (which I have used previously.)
 React Native requires you to both know how to manage iOS builds and android builds, and I would require a mac to compile the iOS with XCode.
 Instead I'll use Expo, which is more limited in terms of freedom and libraries available,  but you only have to care about the singular Javascript code base.

  This video explains it quite well: https://youtu.be/uHlAM4ICi1s

+## 11 Oct 2020 - Nov 4 2020

+ - You might notice a gap in timelogging during this period
+ - I had a hard drive problem that took over two weeks to repair, and I lost all my data.
+ - During this time it was unrealistic to set up environments and work on my parent's computer, so I did a literatrue review and paper summaries on 5 different papers, and got ahead on other classes.
+ - I plan on getting a lot of work done in the following days and weeks.